 - Be able to successfully pass several background checks

 Adoptive stepparents face four steps in securing the legal rights of parenthood.
-These include:

 - Filing a petition for adoption with Colorado courts